mrahhal/gitgc/README.md

 C:\dev\git
 ```

-It will be automatically created on the first run, and will default to "[user home]/git".
+If it doesn't exist it will be automatically created on the first run, and will default to "{user home}/git".